nesaorg/Equivariant-Encryption-for-AI/README.md

 Starting with an arbitrary initial permutation P. The set of moves is the set of permutations that one can reach by transposing two elements of the permutation.

 ## Try EE for Yourself
-Equivariant Encryption (EE) isn’t just a theoretical concept—it’s fully operational and ready for you to explore today!
+Equivariant Encryption (EE) isn’t just a theoretical concept—it’s fully operational and ready to explore today!
 We’ve provided two demo models on Hugging Face so you can see, firsthand, how EE keeps data encrypted end-to-end while preserving the model’s functionality and accuracy.

 Available Models:
 - **[nesaorg/distilbert-sentiment-encrypted](https://huggingface.co/nesaorg/distilbert-sentiment-encrypted)**
-  Encrypted version of DistilBert for sentiment classification.
+  An encrypted version of DistilBert for sentiment classification.
 It demonstrates how text is encrypted before the model sees it, yet you still get accurate sentiment predictions on the decrypted output, 100% locally.

 - **[nesaorg/Llama-3.2-1B-Instruct-Encrypted](https://huggingface.co/nesaorg/Llama-3.2-1B-Instruct-Encrypted)**
 Encrypted version of a Llama-3.2-based model for interactive chat.
 This demo is half on Nesa's network, which is great for showing that only encrypted data is sent back and forth.
 The server doesn't have access to the tokenizer.

 ### Local Web UI
-The quickest way to experience EE in action is to use the local web UI we provide.
+The quickest way to experience EE is to use the local web UI we provide.

 Follow [demo/readme.md](demo/readme.md) to:
 1. Run the platform-specific start script to install dependencies.
 2. Wait for the local text-generation-WebUI to launch in your browser.
 3. Enter your prompt.
 4. Enjoy encrypted inference!

 Under the hood, the text you type is turned into encrypted tokens, the model processes those tokens, and you see the final plaintext output only on your side.
 It’s a seamless experience with no extra overhead.